-1.1.
-Introduction:
+1.2.
+Introduction

-The Stratospheric Observatory for Infrared Astronomy (SOFIA) is pleased to invite proposals for the first round of SOFIA Legacy Programs (SLP), aimed at generating astronomical data of significant value to the astronomical community by yielding results addressing specific science goals as well as providing a rich archival data set for future analysis.
-The SOFIA project expects to select two SLPs per solicitation to be executed over two observing cycles.
-The programs are expected to be allocated approximately 100 hours of observing time each (approximately 50 hours of observations per cycle).
-Larger well justified programs will also be considered, but would still be expected to be executable over a two cycle period.
+The Stratospheric Observatory for Infrared Astronomy (SOFIA) is pleased to invite proposals for the second round of SOFIA Legacy Programs (SLP), aimed at generating astronomical data of significant value to the astronomical community by yielding results addressing specific science goals as well as providing a rich archival data set for future analysis.
+The SOFIA project expects to select up to four SLPs per solicitation to be executed over two observing cycles.
+The programs are expected to be allocated up to 200 hours of observing time each (with approximately half of these hours of observations per cycle).
+Even larger, well-justified programs will also be considered, but would still be expected to be executable over a two cycle period (see Section 2).